Alacant2804/Sketch/README.md

-# Simple Sketch App 🎨
+# Sketch App 🎨

-Welcome to the Simple Sketch App!
+Welcome to the Sketch App!
 This is a basic web application built with HTML, CSS, and JavaScript, allowing users to sketch and doodle freely.

 ## Introduction 🚀